stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 ## Punctuation

 Most punctuation in the code is one of two things, either 1) operators or 2) start/end indicators for an expression, statement or block.
-See [Fun With Punctuation](#Source Code) for a little more detail.
+See [Source Code and Fun With Punctuation](#source-code-and-fun-with-punctuation) for a little more detail.

 ### Operators